Understanding the problem

 Defining phase

 I mapped out pain points, different flows and journey maps to identify key moments and responsibilities.
-This research surfaced critical insights that shaped the product strategy:
+This research surfaced some critical insights that shaped the product strategy:

-No control mechanisms for nurses' unavailability.
+No control mechanisms for nurses' unavailability

-No overviews.
-Nurses lacked patient status visibility.
+No overviews Nurses lacked patient status visibility.

-Trust issues with new tech, AI, workflows and reliability.
+Trust issues with new tech, AI, workflows and reliability

 Prototypes, testing and iteration